carpentries-incubator/lesson-gpu-programming/episodes/cupy.Rmd

 diracs[8::16,8::16] = 1
 ~~~

-We can display the top-left corner of the input image to get a feeling of how it looks like, as follows:
+We can display the top-left corner of the input image to get a feel for how it looks like, as follows:

 ~~~python
 import pylab as pyl